-Information and evidence are essential for us to help drive good decisions and ensure that every child gets the supports they need to succeed.
+Information and evidence are essential to drive good decisionmaking and ensure that everyone navigating their journeys—from early education through the workforce— gets the support they need to succeed.

 Prior to DQC, Jennifer served at the US Department of Education first as director of the Policy and Program Studies Services and later as Acting Assistant Secretary for the Office of Planning, Evaluation, and Policy.
 In these roles, Jennifer led a team of researchers and policy analysts to provide analytic support and research expertise to enable department staff to make evidence-based decisions, inform policy development by analyzing data, and conduct objective reviews of department products, all with an eye to making informed decisions that benefit America’s students.